 Many of us at Flora Grubb Gardens love to cut from our gardens to bring nature inside.
-This is the time of year when we celebrate mothers, so why not give Mom, or another nurturer in your life, a plant that will deliver bouquets in every season?

 When you think of a cutting garden, super-thirsty, finicky plants might first come to mind, but we've got lots of ideas for low-water, low-maintenance plants that are great for cutting all year long.
 We gathered a big bucket of luscious stems from staff gardens and made some simple arrangements to inspire you.